 - Dice the beets as uniform and small as possible.
 Place into a bowl.
 Give the minced shallots a little saute in a lightly oiled pan, then add to the beets.

-Make the marinade
+to make the marinade

 - Whisk all of the marinade ingredients together.
 If you have a little more or a little less than 2 cups of beets, just adjust the marinade components accordingly.
 Pour over the beets, cover, and place into the refrigerator overnight at the least and up to two days for the best flavor and texture.

-To make the mango yolks
+to make the mango yolks

 - Pour three cups of cold water into a large measuring glass cup.
 Add in the sodium alginate and, using an immersion blender at its highest speed, blend for a full two minutes.
 Set aside for about 30 minutes to allow the air bubbles to settle.